Moose-King/Getting-and-Cleaning-Data-Project/README.md

 e.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-# Walk-through of how I collected, worked with, and cleaned this data set
+# Walk-through of how I collected, worked with, and cleaned the Samsung Galaxy S smartphone accelerometer data set

 ## Download the Samsung Galaxy S smartphone data for this project
 ```{r}